What Is The Function Of Atrioventricular Valves

 • Papillary Muscles: These are cone-shaped muscles located within the ventricles.
 They contract during ventricular systole, pulling on the chordae tendineae and providing tension that helps keep the leaflets sealed.
 The coordinated action of the papillary muscles and chordae tendineae is essential for proper valve function.

 As the ventricles begin to contract (systole), the pressure within them rises rapidly.
 This increase in pressure forces the AV valves to close, preventing backflow of blood into the atria.
-The chordae tendineae and papillary muscles work together to ensure that the leaflets remain tightly sealed, even under high pressure.
+The chordae tendineae and papillary muscles work together to confirm that the leaflets remain tightly sealed, even under high pressure.

 The closure of the atrioventricular valves is not simply a passive event.
 It is a carefully orchestrated process that involves the precise timing of muscle contractions and pressure changes.
 Any disruption to this delicate balance can lead to valve dysfunction.